Barcelona, finding Gaudi and Sagrada Familia

 Temple Expiatori del Sagrat Cor

 Due to its location overlooking the city, the church has been compared to the Sacre Coeur basilica in Paris.
-It’s free to get inside and the views are stunning.
+It’s free to get inside, and the views are stunning.

 Barcelona Cathedral

 Unlike the Sagrada Familia, this cathedral is a pure Gothic style and dates back to the 13th century.
 The construction took about 150 years, which shows that masterpieces often take time and outlive the visionaries behind them.
-There is no entrance fee to the cathedral, but you can enter the cloister for a small donation fee.
+There is no entrance fee to the cathedral, but you can enter the abbey for a small donation fee.

 In the footsteps of Gaudi

 While Gaudi was a devout Catholic, his work isn’t the same as what you can expect of other religious structures in other parts of the world.
-The feel of Gaudi’s work reminded me more of nature and not the standard ostentatious, gold and stained glass windows, decorated with religious scenes.
+The feel of Gaudi’s work reminded me more of nature and not the standard ostentatious gold and stained glass windows decorated with religious scenes.

 Sagrada Familia